coderrio/Coderr.Documentation/docs/indexnew.md

 # Before going to production

+Before going through the features, you need to be aware of an important setting.

-Disable the client library's ability to throw exceptions when something is wrong.
+Before going to production, disable the client library's ability to throw exceptions when something is wrong.

 ```csharp
 Err.Configuration.ThrowExceptions = false;